 For a dependable, family-run local, head to the cosy, ill-lit Glimmer Man.
 Catch the nightly seisiún at the Cobblestone for another classic Smithfield experience.
 When you want something wilder, LGBTQ-friendly PantiBar is ready with drag shows and music bingo.

 Taste Jameson straight from the barrel at the Bow Street Distillery, which has been running since 1780.
-Choose from three immersive experiences into the world of whiskey and take some home to impress friends and family.
+Choose from three immersive experiences in the world of whiskey and take some home to impress friends and family.

 Youthful visitors will love the uber-cool yet reasonably priced Generator Hostel right on Smithfield Square.
 Dorms and private ensuites are available, though guests tend to spend more time in the industrial-chic café-bar.
 Closer to the park, Ashling Hotel is a polished four-star option.